 They also face significant water price increases as a result of the recently-announced review to be conducted by the Queensland Competition Authority.
-Water supply facilities in the Central Lockyer have a poor performance record in supply water for surface and groundwater take.
+Water supply facilities in the Central Lockyer have a poor performance record in supply water for and larger if required surface and groundwater take.
 Paying high prices for poor water supply liability is an added burden for growers.